Lord-Tiger/CYBR8420_Fall24/Assurance_Cases.md

 This time we also made sure that our issues in GitHub are closed and project milestones are up to date with the project events.

+On Sunday we met over Discord to decide our direction for the assignment and to peer review our drafts, we convened for another call for a few hours as a team on Monday, we collabrated and put all of our works together for the final submission of the assignment.
+It's understandable that we all have jobs and families outside class, but we still have to improve on our communications and have more collabration sessions over Disord for upcoming team assignments.

 -------------------------------------
 **Team Individual Contributions:**
 -------------------------------------